Randomized versions of Mazur lemma and Krein-Smulian theorem: Introduction

 \section{Introduction}

-The study of risk measures was initiated by Artzner et al. \cite{key-2}, by defining and studying the concept of coherent risk measure.
-Föllmer and Schied \cite{key-3} and, independently, Frittelli and Gianin \cite{key-4} introduced later the more general concept of convex risk measure.
-Both kinds of risk measures are defined in a static setting, in which only two instants of time matter, today $0$ and tomorrow $T$, and the analytic framework used is the classical convex analysis, which perfectly applies in this simple model cf.\cite{key-5,key-1}.

-However, when it is addressed a multiperiod setting, in which intermediate times $0<t<T$ are considered, it appears to become quite delicate to apply convex analysis, as Filipovic et al. \cite{key-8} explained.

-In order to overcome these difficulties Filipovic et al. \cite{key-8} proposed to consider a modular framework, where scalars are random variables instead of real numbers.
-Namely, they considered modules over $L^0(\Omega,\mathcal{F},\PP)$ the ordered ring of (equivalence classes of) random variables.
-For this purpose, they established the concept of locally $L^0$-convex module and proved randomized versions of some important theorems from convex analysis.
+Over the past seventeen years, models of risk have gained increasing importance in the literature cf.\cite{key-2,key-7,key-5,key-3,key-4}.
+In particular, dynamic and conditional measurement of risk play an important role in recent works cf.\cite{key-7,key-6,key-9,key-17}.
+Mainly, this is because, in contrast to the static case, it allows a precise and consistent measurement of the risk of financial positions over time, taking into account the arrival of new information throughout the strategy of risk management.

+An outstanding approach to this type of risk measures was provided by Filipovic et al.\cite{key-8} (see also \cite{key-9}).
+They considered a probability space $(\Omega,\F,\PP)$ which models the market information at some time $t$ where the risk management decisions are taken, and a module over $L^0(\mathcal{F})$ (the space of classes of equivalence of $\F$-measurable functions) which models the value of the different financial position at some time horizon $T>t$.
+This gave rise to the notion of locally $L^0$-convex module, which is a generalization of the classical notion of locally convex topology.

-In this regard, randomly normed $L^0$-modules have been used as tool for the study of ultrapowers of Lebesgue-Bochner function spaces by R. Haydon et al. \cite{key-31}.
-Further, it must also be highlighted the extensive research done by T. Guo, who has widely researched theorems from functional analysis under the structure of $L^0$-modules; firstly by considering the topology of stochastic convergence with respect to the $L^0$-seminorms cf. \cite{key-10,key-32,key-22,key-35}, and later the locally $L^0$-convex topology introduced by Filipovic et al. \cite{key-8} and the connections between both, cf. \cite{key-15,key-12,key-34,key-36}.
+In the literature, we can find several works in which functional analysis results have been approached by considering modules over rings of random variables.
+For instance, randomly normed $L^0$-modules have been used as a tool for the study of ultrapowers of Lebesgue-Bochner function spaces by R. Haydon et al.\cite{key-31}.
+Further, it must also be highlighted the extensive research done by T. Guo, who has widely researched theorems from functional analysis under the structure of $L^0$-modules; firstly by considering the topology of stochastic convergence with respect to the $L^0$-seminorms cf.\cite{key-10,key-32,key-22,key-35}, and later the locally $L^0$-convex topology introduced by Filipovic et al.\cite{key-8} and the connections between both, cf.\cite{key-15,key-12,key-34,key-36}.
+It is also noteworthy that Eisele and Taieb \cite{key-18} extended some theorems from functional analysis to modules over the ring $L^\infty$.